cfcmadlad/agentic-commerce-sentinel/README.md

 Layers 1 and 2 are deterministic on purpose.
 A spending ceiling, a merchant allowlist, a time window — these are facts that can be checked exactly, with no tolerance and no learned uncertainty, and a reviewer should be able to reproduce the verdict by hand from the mandate and the transaction alone.

 Layer 3 exists because some attacks are *not* expressible as a rule.
 An agent that presents a completely genuine, in-scope, unexpired mandate — but is being driven by something other than the agent it claims to be — passes Layers 1 and 2 by construction.
 That isn't a gap in the rules; it's the boundary of what rules can see at all.
-This is also why the project's own evaluation is designed to prove that boundary exists rather than assume it: see [§7](#7-evaluation-results-so-far).
+Layer 3 is combined with Layers 1 and 2 through a strict ensemble rule: the deterministic layers can only ever be *added to*, never overridden.
+A session Layer 1 or 2 already blocks stays blocked regardless of what Layer 3's score says; Layer 3 can only extend coverage into the sessions the deterministic layers already let through.
+This means a bug or drift in the learned layer can, at worst, fail to catch something new — it can never unblock something the deterministic layers correctly flagged.

 ### Data flow